It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: Leading food and beverage retailer

-Project: Optimize the supply chain by implementing a TMS to improve supply chain visibility and increase efficiency
+Project: Optimize its supply chain by implementing a TMS to improve supply chain visibility and increase efficiency

 Solutions/Services: Global TMS

-Business Impact: The solution reduced overseas communication time; decreased contract maintenance effort; optimized rate selections; saved on ISF and EEI filing costs with self-filing; minimized charges due to late shipments; reduced detention and demurrage fees; saved effort compiling MQC, allocation and rate trend reports; saved time updating data to internal systems for archiving and accounting; and improved inventory management, accounting and cash position.
+Business Impact: Reduced overseas communication time, reduced contract maintenance effort and optimized rate selections, saved on ISF and EEI filing costs with self-filing, saved effort tracking and minimized charges due to late shipments, reduced detention and demurrage fees, saved effort compiling MQC, allocation, and rate trend reports, saved time updating data to internal systems for archiving and accounting and improved inventory management, accounting, and cash position.

 Enabler: Celsis International (London, www.celsis.com)